community-tech-alliance/dbt-cta/utils/README.md

 It moves around some folders, renames some files, and does some string replacements in the dbt project that Airbyte generates when running a sync using default normalization.
 (See [Airbyte's documentation](https://docs.airbyte.com/operator-guides/transformation-and-normalization/transformations-with-dbt/) for more context.)

 The script assumes that you've already obtained a tarball of data from Airbyte using one of the methods described [below](#generating-the-tarball).
+Place the tarball in `dbt-cta/dbt-cta`.
+This is temporary - we will remove the file later.

 ## Running init_dbt.sh